pygmystack/pygmy/README.md

 ## Installation

-These instructions will build Linux, OSX and Windows binaries of Pygmy on OSX, and then test the OSX version.
+These instructions will build Linux, MacOS and Windows binaries of Pygmy on MacOS, and then test the MacOS version.
+Apple M1 is not officially supported.
+Upstream docker images provided by Amazee are not yet provided.
+We'll not deviate from these images as it would deviate from what is officially supported.
+You can however provide configuration to switch out the `haproxy` image for a compatible one if you'd like.

 ### Compile from source

+**Works for**: Linux, MacOS & Windows

 ```shell
 git clone https://github.com/fubarhouse/pygmy-go.git && cd pygmy-go;